EvernodeXRPL/evernode-sdk/evernode/reference-api-tenant.md

 | inLedger           | number           | (Deprecated) Alias for ledger_index.                                                                                                                                                                                                                                                |
 | ledger_index       | number           | The ledger index of the ledger that includes this transaction.                                                                                                                                                                                                                      |
 | validated          | boolean          | Whether the transaction is validated or not.                                                                                                                                                                                                                                        |

-### Error Responses

-This method makes an URITokenBuy transaction.
-Therefore, this can raise [these errors](https://xrpl.org/nftokenacceptoffer.html#error-cases) explained in the XRPL official documentation.

 ### Example

 ```javascript